Jakkarin-Promsee/chronoforge-fpga-engine/README.md

 # Summary

 Vivado uses **references**, not copies.
-Always keep the real working files inside `UnderTale.srcs/`, and re-add them after pulling updates.
+Always keep the real working files inside `UnderTale.srcs/`, and clean them before pushing updates.
-This keeps the project clean, predictable, and easy for everyone to work with.
+This keeps the project clean, predictable, and easy for implementation.